natenka/pyneng-book-en/docs/source/book/21_textfsm/textfsm_clitable.rst

        ...:

 First, you should initialize a class by giving it name of file in which mapping between templates and commands is stored, and specify name of directory in which templates are stored:

 .. code:: python

     In [3]: cli_table = clitable.CliTable('index', 'templates')

 Specify which command should be passed and specify additional attributes that will help to identify template.
 To do this, you should create a dictionary in which keys are names of columns that are defined in index file.
-In this case, it is not necessary to specify vendor name, since *sh ip route ospf* command corresponds to only one template.
+In this case, it is not necessary to specify vendor name, since "sh ip route ospf" command corresponds to only one template.

 .. code:: python